 A source of false predictions and their fulfillment is clearly illustrated in the words of one of the most famous predictors, Nostradamus (seventeenth century).
-"I witness," he writes, "that ... a large part of the prophecies are accompanied by the movement of the heavens, and I saw as if in shiny mirror, in a cloudy vision (author's italics here and following) great, grievous, amazing and unfortunate events and adventures, which are coming to the main culture...."
-"I think that I can foretell much if I will be able to reconcile my inborn instinct with the art of long calculations.
+"I witness," he writes, "that ... a large part of the prophecies are accompanied by the movement of the heavens, and I saw as if in shiny mirror, in a cloudy vision (author's italics here and following) great, grievous, amazing and unfortunate events and adventures, which are coming to the main culture...."219 "I think that I can foretell much if I will be able to reconcile my inborn instinct with the art of long calculations.
 But for this is needed great emotional stability which would incline my state of mind towards soothsaying and free the soul from all cares and worries.
-I have made most of my prophecies with the aide of a bronze tripod, 'ex tripode oeneo,' although many ascribe to me the ability to use magic things...."
-"All the calculations I produce
+I have made most of my prophecies with the aide of a bronze tripod, 'ex tripode oeneo,' although many ascribe to me the ability to use magic things "220 "All the calculations I produce with respect to the movement of heavenly luminaries and their mutual influence with the senses which overtake me during hours of inspiration; moreover, I inherited my moods and emotions from my ancient ancestors" (Nostradamus was a Jew).221 "And I connect much that is Divine with the movement and course of heavenly Iuminaries.
+An impression is created that you are looking through a lens and see as if in a fog great and sad events and tragic happenings...."222

-Saint Hippolytus of Rome (Kazan, 1898), 129-130.
+217 Saint Hippolytus of Rome (Kazan, 1898), 129-130.